LevelZ-File/cpp-bindings/README.md

 # levelz-cpp

-> Header-only C/C++ Parser & API For LevelZ File Format
+> Header-only C++ Parser & API For LevelZ File Format

 ![GitHub Release](https://img.shields.io/github/v/release/LevelZ-File/cpp-bindings)

 ## Overview

-Provides C/C++ bindings for the LevelZ file format.
+Provides C++ bindings for the LevelZ file format.
 This library is header-only and does not require any additional dependencies.

 ## Installation